King Long Jockey

 The King Long Jockey, King Long Saima, or King Long Kaite (凯特) is a light commercial vehicle (van) built by King Long from China as a van, chassis cab, Recreational vehicle, and minibus.

 Overview

 The King Long Jockey was introduced in China in June 2014 with prices up to 236,000 yuan.
 Power of the King Long Jockey comes from either a 2.8 litre inline-four turbo diesel engine or a 2.3 litre inline-four turbo diesel engine.

 Development

-In 2014, Fujian Automobile Industry Group gained control of the King Long Group and the Sprinter body was made available to King Long, leading to the restyled and rebadged King Long Jockey with the designs heavily resembling the Mercedes-Benz Sprinter vans with identical body styles and overall vehicle dimensions.
+In 2014, Fujian Automobile Industry Group gained control of the King Long Group and the large van body was made available to King Long, leading to the restyled and rebadged King Long Jockey with the designs heavily resembling the Mercedes-Benz Sprinter vans with identical body styles and overall vehicle dimensions.
 The King Long Jockey vans are among the various Chinese vans from domestic brands that chose to replicate the Mercedes-Benz Sprinter with only minor styling differences.
 Other brands include Higer and JAC.